boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    would be grouped with common operator-defined TN logic and mapped to a same TN QoS Class when transported in the TN domain.
 That is, common per hop behavior (PHB) is executed on transit TN routers for all packets grouped together.
 An example of this approach is outlined in {{figure-34}}.

-Please note, numbers specified in the figure (S-NSSAI, 5QI, DSCP, queue, ...) are for illustration purposes only and do not provide deployment guidance.
+    > Please note that the numbers indicated in {{figure-34}} (S-NSSAI, 5QI, DSCP, queue, etc.) are provided for illustration purposes only and shoudl not be considered as deployment guidance.

 ~~~ aasvg
                       ┌───────────── ETN  ─────────────────┐